canonical/praecepta/README.md

 1. Install Vale.
 2. Clone this repository.
-3. Run Vale with the config from this repository for testing your documentation source files:
+3. Run Vale with the configuration file `vale.ini` from this repository for testing your documentation source files:

     ```shell
     vale --config ~/praecepta/vale.ini ~/product/docs/